elastic/integrations/packages/ti_cybersixgill/docs/README.md

-# Cybersixgill Webhook Integration
+# Cybersixgill Darkfeed TAXII Integration

-This integration creates an HTTP listener that accepts incoming HTTP requests from Cybersixgill integration script which retrieves indicators from [Cybersixgill Darkfeed](https://www.cybersixgill.com/products/darkfeed/).
+This integration connects with the commercial [Cybersixgill Darkfeed](https://www.cybersixgill.com/products/darkfeed/) TAXII server.

 ## Logs

 ### Threat

-The Cybersixgill integration works together with a python script provided by Cybersixgill which usually runs on the same host as the Elastic Agent, polling the Cybersixgill API using a scheduler like systemd, cron, or Windows Task Scheduler; then it forwards the results to Elastic Agent over HTTP(s) on the same host.

-All relevant documentation on how to install and configure the Python script is provided in its README.(https://github.com/elastic/filebeat-cybersixgill-integration#readme).
+The Cybersixgill Darkfeed integration collects threat intelligence from the Darkfeed TAXII service available using the credentials provided from Cybersixgill.

 **Exported fields**